wavefrontHQ/docs/pages/doc/proxies_configuring.md

 ## Troubleshooting

-If you have any other issues not listed below, or are having trouble resolving an issue, contact us at <a href="mailto:support@wavefront.com">support@wavefront.com</a>.
+If you have any other issues not listed below, or are having trouble resolving an issue, contact us at [support](mailto:support@wavefront.com).

 <table>
 <colgroup>